Collections

 and type

 , are likely to have additional classifications, and can have identifiers and names.
-They can have statements made about them, and have member resources.
-These member resources are included via the member_of
+They can have statements made about them, and most importantly can have member entities.

-Note that this means that the publisher of the information about the member needs to include the member_of
+.
+Members may, in theory, be of any class, however the Linked Art API limits to only core entity types.
+This means that the publisher of the information about the member needs to include the member_of

 property to the Set